Patrick Mahomes: Endorsements

 Following his 2018 MVP season, Mahomes received multiple endorsement deals.
-His first contract came from Hunt's upon revealing his love for ketchup.
-In addition, he signed endorsement deals with Oakley, Essentia Water, Hy-Vee, State Farm, DirectTV, Adidas, and Head & Shoulders.
+His first contract came from Hunt's (which has never had business ties to the family that owns the Chiefs) upon revealing his love for ketchup.
+In addition, he has signed endorsement deals with Oakley, Essentia Water, Hy-Vee, State Farm, DirecTV, Adidas, and Head & Shoulders.
 He also signed an endorsement contract with Helzberg Diamonds who released a line of necklaces featuring his logo.
 He was named the cover athlete for Madden NFL 20, becoming the first Chiefs player to be on the cover.
 He would be named the Madden cover athlete again, along with Tom Brady, two years later for Madden NFL 22.
 Mahomes and Brady are the first players to be named cover athlete twice.
-In 2020 he signed an endorsement deal with sports drink maker BioSteel sports drinks.
+In 2020, he signed an endorsement deal with sports drink maker BioSteel sports drinks.
 He also became an equity partner in the company.
 On August 16, 2021, he announced he would be releasing his own signature shoe as part of his endorsement deal with Adidas.
 The shoe was called the Mahomes 1 Impact FLX and was released on August 23.

 In 2022, Mahomes appeared in a commercial for Coors Light.
 NFL rules prohibit players from endorsing alcohol products, so the product in the commercial was a Coors flashlight instead of beer.
+In 2023, he appeared in commercials for cellphone provider T-Mobile.
+Also in 2023, he signed an endorsement deal with the beverage manufacturer Prime.

-Philanthropy
+Philanthropy and activism

 In April 2019, Mahomes announced the establishment of a nonprofit organization called the 15 and the Mahomies Foundation.
 The nonprofit's website states that it is "dedicated to improving the lives of children".

 Following the murder of George Floyd by police officer Derek Chauvin, Mahomes, along with teammate Tyrann Mathieu and several other NFL players, made a video encouraging the NFL to condemn police brutality and violence against black people and to admit it was wrong to silence Colin Kaepernick and Eric Reid for their protests during the playing of the National Anthem.

 Mahomes and Mathieu started a voter registration project in Kansas City.
-The project encouraged residents to register to vote in the 2020 Presidential Election.
+The project encouraged residents to register to vote in the 2020 presidential election.
 He worked with the Chiefs to encourage players to vote.
 He joined LeBron James' Rock the Vote initiative to encourage people to register and vote.

-Mahomes was named to Time 100's list of most influential people of 2020.
+Mahomes was named to the Time 100 list of most influential people of 2020, 2023, and 2024.

+In 2024, Mahomes donated $5 million to his alma mater, Texas Tech, to assist with stadium and football center projects.